 It’s nice to have a doormat, especially at the back door, where some mud can be carried into the house from the garden.
-It creates a barrier between wet and dry surface.
+It creates a barrier between the wet and dry surface.
 Hardwood would be ideal for this project, but I only had some pressure treated softwood on hand.
 Also, some decking stain could be the best finish for this, but again – I used what I had.
 It’s OK to do some experiments from time to time, am I right?
 I started with ripping the 2×3 in half and cutting to length 6 equal pieces.
 The only trick I had in mind, to protect softwood from dents, was to round over the corners with a router.
 Not much, but it should make the edges not so brittle.

 Next, I drilled holes using my mini drill press, 10 mm at one end and 8 mm at the other.
 2 threaded rods of 2 different sizes, simply because I only had that on hand.
 I also used different washers and of course nuts for each side.
 For the assembly, I used a scrap wood spacer, 2 spanners and a mallet.

 I cut the rods to size and eased the edges with a special tool.
 Then I installed the last slat, checked the spacing again and loosened up all the nuts before I applied oil.

 One heavy coat of boiled linseed oil soaked into the wood and dried for a couple of days.
 I re-tightened the nuts and that way my new wooden doormat was ready to go.
 It seats flat on the ground, on both sides, which means I drilled the holes properly.
 It can be flipped over with the smooth side up, which is not exactly what I expect from a doormat, but there is an option for that.
-Smooth side also reveals some lettering and has more industrial look.
-The doormat can be also placed the rough side up, which is safer for people.
+The smooth side also reveals some lettering and has a more industrial look.
+The doormat can be also placed on the rough side up, which is safer for people.